frontfoot/overlay_me/README.md

 The purpose of this tool is to help the developer to meet designers requirements by overlaying images on the page.

 We were struggling to see the gap between designers photoshop files and our HTML/CSS implementation, the best way to figure it out was to load their rendered work in the page and play with opacity to see the differences, that's what this tool facilitate.

+## Features

+- overlay images over a web page
+  - position and opacity of each image will be saved locally (using HTML5 localStorage)
+  - images can be loaded from a project directory (see Project base use underneath)
+  - an image can be added on the fly with its absolute url
+- bring back your HTML on top of the overlays
+  - control the opacity of the page content
+  - keep on playing with the CSS while having the visual overlay by transparency
+- addon layout_resizer, to switch between pre-defined device formats

 ## Compare